jthegedus/svelte-adapter-firebase/README.md

 <details>
 <summary><code>hostingSite</code></summary>

-If the firebase.json.hosting is an array of sites, then you must provide a sitename with `hostingSite` to correctly match against.
+If the firebase.json.hosting is an array of sites, then you must provide a `site` with `hostingSite` to correctly match against.
 For example:

 ```json
 // firebase.json